Alpenglow Lodge Rental

 From the parking lot, look uphill to where the far left ski lift ends; Rendezvous Peak sits at the left end of this ridge.
 Rendezvous Peak trail may be accessed by going up the old military utility road just to the left of the kiosk, and then turning right onto the gravel trail.
 The trail will follow along on the left side of Toklat Creek, until the footbridge.
 Cross the footbridge and turn left on the trail, headed towards the Saddle overlooking Eagle River Valley.
 Ignore the various smaller trails formed by berry pickers, and the side trail that heads uphill under the ski lift.
 Turn right at the Saddle to make the final hike up to Rendezvous Peak, or left to go up Mount Gordon Lyon.
 Stick to the main trail, which wraps around the peak, rather than following the ridge directly.
 After traversing for ½ mile along the ridgeline, the trail turns sharply right and becomes steeper – but is still manageable even for young children.

-There is an alternate route that goes through the ski area parking lot and along the service road under the ski lifts that should be avoided.
 Please be careful around potentially hazardous ski area equipment.
 Watch for and be aware of wildlife.
 Avoid dehydration by carrying water.
 This applies to dogs as well.
 Toklat Creek is part of the Ship Creek Watershed, however, it is recommended that hikers filter or treat water that is to be used for drinking to remove the possibility of contracting giardia.
 Avoid damaging fragile plants by staying on the trail as much as possible in sensitive areas.
 Once damaged, the delicate alpine ground cover can take decades to re-establish itself.
 Avoid disturbing birds nesting in the tundra.
 But most importantly, have a great day up at Arctic Valley!

 Why do we charge a parking fee?